Here are 4 things that happen to you when you don’t replace missing teeth with dental implants:

 4. Jawbone Mass Reduction

 A missing tooth can result in a reduced mass of the jawbone, leading to a weakened jaw.
 When bone mass declines, the bone tumbles & starts dragging the attached muscles and tissues in.
 It can drastically alter your whole facial structure as your face’s muscles and tissues are connected to your bone structure.

 The Dental Implants Procedure

 This whole procedure can take over a month or two, and there is no need to change your schedule to have dental implant surgery.
 You’ll be asked to rest for a day or two after each operation and instructed not to do any heavy lifting to break the sutures used to close the operated areas.
-You’ll also have to come in occasionally so your Twin Falls Dental Implant dentist can check the condition in which the implants have connected with your jawbone.
+You’ll also have to come in occasionally so your implant dentist can check the condition in which the implants have connected with your jawbone.

 Once the first phase is done, and the base is set to install the abutment is connected and you have to wait for a few months till you heal before the cap is finally set over the abutment, and you have a beautiful smile again.

 Replace Your Missing Teeth Dental Implant In Twin Falls

 Green Acres Family Dentistry is one of the leading providers of dental implants Twin Falls, we have a professional team of a dentist who can provide you with a natural-looking smile using dental implants.
 You do not have to live with an unappealing smile, contact us today to book your appointment.